Frequently asked questions

 4. Is there a fee to submit or read a preprint on ChemRxiv?

-Preprints on ChemRxiv are free for authors to post and free to readers.
+No. Preprints on ChemRxiv are free for both authors and readers.

 5. How long does it take from submission to posting on ChemRxiv?

-Preprints are typically posted within 1 - 2 business days after submission.
+Preprints are typically posted 1-2 business days after submission.

-6. What file formats may I submit for a preprint on ChemRxiv?
-What file formats may I download from a preprint posted on ChemRxiv?
+6. Do I have to use a certain file formats to post to ChemRxiv?
+Which file formats can I use to download a preprint posted on ChemRxiv?

 7. Can I post a preprint in any language?

-8. What happens once I submit my preprint to ChemRxiv prior to posting?
+8. What happens after I submit my preprint to ChemRxiv?

-ChemRxiv has a triage process in place that every preprint undergoes.
-All preprints are screened for plagiarism, offensive, dangerous, and/or non-scientific content.
-Ph.D. chemists are engaged in the triage process; however, this process is not peer review; no assessment is made of the accuracy, completeness, or import of the science presented.
+This process is carried out by PhD chemists, but it is not peer review.
+We make no assessment of the accuracy, completeness, or import of the science presented.
 The goal of a preprint server is to post scientific findings quickly for broader discussion by the community.

-In cases where authors do not include a PDF version alongside original files, ChemRxiv administrators also create a PDF version for posting and download by readers without additional author proofing.
+In cases where authors do not include a PDF version alongside original files, ChemRxiv administrators also make every effort to create a PDF version for posting and download by readers without additional author proofing.
 ChemRxiv retains the right to deny posting any preprint deemed inappropriate by the ChemRxiv administrators.